spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `acceleration.refresh_append_overlap`

 Optional.
 A duration to specify how far back to include records based on the most recent timestamp found in the accelerated data.
-Requires `time_column` and `time_format` to also be configured.
+Requires `time_column` to also be configured.
 Only supported for `append` refresh mode datasets.

 This setting can help mitigate missing data issues caused by late arriving data.

-Example: If the most recent timestamp in the accelerated data table is `2020-01-01T02:00:00Z`, setting `refresh_append_overlap: 1h` will include records starting from `2020-01-01T01:00:00Z`.
+Example: If the latest timestamp in the accelerated data table is `2020-01-01T02:00:00Z`, setting `refresh_append_overlap: 1h` will include records starting from `2020-01-01T01:00:00Z`.

 See [Duration](../duration/index.md)